Stewart J. Weiss

 - Illinois Legislature Legalizes Recreational Marijuana | An Overview of the Cannabis Regulation and Tax Act, Holland & Knight Client Alert | May 2019

 - Missouri v Seibert – Two-Stepping Towards the Apocalypse | Journal of Criminal Law and Criminology (2005)

-- Standing on the Precipice of Legalization – The State of Local Authority under the Cannabis Regulation and Tax Act – Illinois Institute for Continuing Legal Education 7th Annual Local Government Law Institute – December 2019
+- Standing on the Precipice of Legalization: The State of Local Authority under the Cannabis Regulation and Tax Act – Illinois Institute for Continuing Legal Education, Local Government Law Institute – December, 2019

-- Local Zoning and Regulation of Cannabis Business Establishments – Illinois Municipal League Annual Conference – September 2019
+- Local Licensing and Zoning Regulation of Cannabis Businesses – Illinois Municipal League Annual Conference – September, 2019

 - Recreational Cannabis Legalization, Northwest Municipal Conference – January 2019, DuPage Mayors and Managers Association – February 2019, Illinois Municipal League – April, 2019